artica/website/_posts/blog/2015-11-04-residencia-montemor-o-velho.markdown

 We also took the opportunity to do a little team building and internal workshops sessions, to help us think together what we want for the future of Artica.

 Artica was created by people who were tired of working the wrong way.
 Who believed what they enjoyed doing had a market and was worth pursuing.
 In these 4 years Artica has grown from 2 people in a garage to 12 people occupying the right wing of a building.
 We must be doing something right.
-But it's always worth reflecting on where we have been, where we are and where we want to go.
+But it's always worth reflecting on where we have been, where we are now and what we still want to achieve.

 ![](/assets/images/2015-11-04-residencia-montemor-o-velho-01.jpg)